bingomanatee/looking-glass-engine-3-2/README.md

 `props` coerces them into an object.
 ## streams
-* `.streams: {Map}` (readonly) the SubjectMeta instances created from the properties defined in the constructor or with the `.property(...)` method
+* `.streams: {Map}` (readonly) the Stream instances created from the properties defined in the constructor or with the `.property(...)` method
 ## subject
 * `.subject: {BehaviorSubject}`